sullivtr/go-token-validator/README.md

 # Go-Token-Validator

-This provides automatic RS256 based JWT token validation by verifying claims, and validating signing keys with issuer.
+This package provides automatic `RS256` based JWT token validation by verifying claims, and validating signing keys with token issuer.

+## Why use go-token-validator?
+- Go beyond simple claims verification by verifying bearer token signing keys with your token issuer on the fly.
+- Add token validation middleware to any Go http router with little configuration.
+- Secure your Go REST APIs with any identity provider with bearer token authentication.

 ## Usage example

 ### Using middleware
- This example spins up a simple http server using Gin with token validation, and scope validation:
+ This example spins up a simple http server using the included default Gin token validation middleware:
 ```golang
 import (
   tv "github.com/tyler-technologies/go-token-validator"